Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 The dashboards rely on metrics from the collectors' [internal telelemetry](https://opentelemetry.io/docs/collector/internal-telemetry/).
 See the [list of internal metrics](https://opentelemetry.io/docs/collector/internal-telemetry/#lists-of-internal-metrics) for an overview of which metrics are available.

+In the example configuration for the selfmonitoring collector below, all selfmonitoring metrics are prefixed with `sfm.otelcol`.
+The dashboards expect this prefix, and will not show metrics that do not have that prefix.

 ## Prerequisites
 The dashboards rely on the selfmonitoring capabilities of the OTel collector as well as certain attributes on the exported metrics data.
 Required attributes are: